 The idea of the fund is quite a long way from the deep value investing approach that I started out with five or so years ago.
-Instead of looking for obscure or despised stocks, the portfolio invests in some of the largest and most well know companies in the world.
+Instead of looking for obscure or despised stocks, the portfolio invests in some of the largest and most well known companies in the world.

 I also think that it is just as possible to outperform the wider market with medium, large and mega-cap companies as it is with small companies.
-For one thing the improved market liquidity makes it very easy to buy and sell shares in a single transaction with a small trading spread.
+For one thing, the improved market liquidity makes it very easy to buy and sell shares in a single transaction with a small trading spread.

 The basic principles of the portfolio can be summarised as:

 - Invested 100% long in equities at all times (or as near as possible given dividend income etc.)